tolgaoa/devdep5g/README.md

 $ cd openairinterface5g-YEAR.tag
 $ docker build -f docker/Dockerfile.ran.ubuntu18 -t TAG_OF_THE_BUILDER_IMAGE .
 ```
-5. Once this process is complete, you can see the new image in your local docker images
-6. Modify the [Dockerfile.nrUE.ubuntu18](dockerfiles/Dockerfile.nrUE.ubuntu18) to point to the newly created builder image as the intermediate container by changing the first line "FROM" location to builder image created in the previous item
+5. Modify the [Dockerfile.nrUE.ubuntu18](dockerfiles/Dockerfile.nrUE.ubuntu18) to point to the newly created builder image as the intermediate container by changing the first line "FROM" location to builder image created in the previous item
-8. To create the new UE image with the modified IMSI using this builder, navigate to the home directory of this repo and execute
+6. To create the new UE image with the modified IMSI using this builder, navigate to the home directory of this repo and execute
 ```
 $ docker build -f dockerfiles/Dockerfile.nrUE.ubuntu18 -t TAG_OF_THE_NEW_UE_IMAGE .
 ```
-9. The new docker image can now be used during deployment by changing the image path in [05_deployment.yaml](oairan-k8s/manifests/oai-ue1/05_deployment.yaml) of the oai-ue(x)
+7. The new docker image can now be used during deployment by changing the image path in [05_deployment.yaml](oairan-k8s/manifests/oai-ue1/05_deployment.yaml) of the oai-ue(x)